Comparison · Territory Intelligence vs Property Records

 The short version

-AU brokers I work with tell me CoreLogic AU is non-negotiable for valuations and ownership.
-I agree.
-It is the backbone of every agency desktop in Australia.
-But it does not tell you who operates from the shed, and it does not give you a phone number for the operations manager.
-That is the gap SCAYLED fills.
+CoreLogic AU is non-negotiable for valuations and ownership, and it is the backbone of every agency desktop in Australia.
+What it does not tell you is who operates from the shed, or how to reach the operations manager inside it.
+That occupier and decision-maker layer is the gap SCAYLED fills.

 The question is not "which one should I buy."
 It is "what am I trying to do on this listing."
 The answer usually requires both.